 Now I would like to move towards the original topic that might be very interesting and informative as well for some people.
 It is obvious that when we go far from our beloved ones, we always try to find someone who is there to love us or at least take care of us.
 I am an Ismaili Muslim, and all ismailies around the world live like one family, whether we are from Pakistan, Bangladesh, India, and USA, Canada or any other country.
 When a girl or a boy leaves her/ his home for higher studies, and moves to any other country, if they hear about jamat khana (Ismaili mosque) it fills their heart with joy and happiness.
 It is just because, we ismailies have a network that connects us with every other Ismaili brother and sister around the world.
 We have two leading members of jamat khana which are known as Mukhi (male) and Mukhiani maa (female).
 These are like our parents.
 These two members of jamat are selected by present Imam and the recent Imam of Ismaili jamat, Prince Karim AGA Khan.

+It is very important to have trust on people and if you love someone truly, then you can be luxurious with the treasure of love that is most precious thing in the universe.
+When we interact with people we make good and sincere relations and it gives us exposure to fine something new.
+We have to make this world a “Global Home” where everyone should respect, love and care about each other without any greed, so that we can easily share our sorrows and pains.
 I wish and it is my prayers that every girl should be cared like me.
 Everyone should live with love and harmony, and should take care of each other.
 Not only Ismailies but also Sunni, Shia, Hindu, Buddhist, and Christians, every brother and sister should live with love and humanity.
 We should remove the barriers.
 Why we should be different from each other by the labels of country, religion or gender discrimination.
 Every human being is same, so our main purpose should be to move forward with a positive approach and for the betterment of the universe.